Nrityagram: History

-Protima left Mumbai in 1989 to start the dance village, the land was given on lease by state government and by 1990 the institution had taken root, inaugurated on 11 May 1990, by the then Prime Minister, V.P.
+Protima left Mumbai to start the dance village, the land was given on lease by state government, by the then Chief Minister Ramakrishna Hegde and by 1990s the institution had taken root, formally inaugurated on 11 May 1990, by the then Prime Minister, V.P.
 Singh.
 Being designed by the well- reputed Indian architect Gerard da Cunha, the building started coming up soon after, following the vernacular architecture of the region.
-The Nrityagram Dance Ensemble made its New York debut in 1996 and received rave reviews.
+The Nrityagram Dance Ensemble made its New York debut in 1996, receiving rave reviews.

-Lynne Fernandez a Delhi-based theatre actress and light designer, first came to Nrityagram in December 1995 to coordinate Surupa Sen's debut and the Nrityagram ensemble's trip abroad and after Protima suffered a mild heart attack, Lynn became actively involved managing the institution, as Protima gradually withdrew.
-Eventually Protima formally handed over Nrityagram to Lynne Fernandez on 10 July 1997, who became the Managing Trustee of the institution.
+Lynne Fernandez, a Delhi-based theatre actress and light designer, first came to Nrityagram in December 1995 to coordinate Surupa Sen's debut and the Nrityagram ensemble's trip abroad.
+After Protima suffered a mild heart attack, Lynn became actively involved in managing the institution, as Protima gradually withdrew.
+Eventually, Protima formally handed over Nrityagram to Lynne Fernandez on 10 July 1997, who became the Managing Trustee of the institution.
 Subsequently, in August, Protima Gauri set off on her pilgrimage to Kailash Mansarovar and it was there that she died in the Malpa landslide, near Pithoragarh on the night of 18 August 1997.
 Since then, Nrityagram has grown in its stature by leaps and bounds and is known today for some of the best ensemble work in.
 Perfection in dance along with a high level of good technical support, leading to a complete presentation, is its trademark.
 Even today, gurus and students work in the fields within the Nrityagram, which has 10 acres of land, and grow their own food.
 Over the years, only Odissi gurukul has been functional due to paucity of funds.